Internal Grant Guidelines

-Applicants are encouraged to discuss their proposed project and budget requirements with Karen Havholm in the Office of Research and Sponsored Programs, Schofield Hall 17, 715-836-3405, prior to the submission deadline.
+Applicants are encouraged to discuss their proposed project and budget requirements with members of the Office of Research and Sponsored Programs, Schofield Hall 17, 715-836-3405, prior to the submission deadline.

-Proposals are due on the date specified or the next working day if the date falls on a weekend or holiday.
+Proposals are due to chair or supervisor on the date specified or the next working day if the date falls on a weekend or holiday.
 Proposals for UW System grant programs are to be submitted at least 5 working days before the deadline to the Office of Research and Sponsored Programs.
-Please see the UW-System grants page for current deadline and program information.
+Please see the UW System grants page for current deadline and program information.

 Proposals must be written in terms that educated laypersons can readily understand.
 It is important that committee reviewers outside of the discipline can understand the abstract, budget, and narrative of the proposal.
 The abstract should describe the key points of the entire proposal, as opposed to being a repetition of the project’s objectives.

 All expenditures must be made in accordance with University policies and should be based on principles of economy.
 Consult the following units/websites for information and assistance: